 - Click the Settings tab.

-- In Permissions, make sure Enable users to request application assignments is not selected.
+- In Permissions, make sure Allow users to email "Technical Contact" to request an application is not selected.

 When you disable this option (by deselecting it), these end user options are unavailable: